Depression can develop because of something that happened to you

 …it can also develop because of something that didn’t happen.

 Lifting depression can feel like the clearing of a fog.
-The beginning of looking forward to things.
-The energy to make small changes.
+It is the beginning of looking forward to things and the energy to make small changes.

 Trouble getting out of bed

 Crying easily with no clear cause